Louis Rwagasore: 1960 and 1961 elections

-Rwagsore's government did not offer a programme to the Assembly.
+Rwagasore's government did not offer a programme to the Assembly.
 In his inaugural address, he promised that his government would look "into the real problems of the nation, especially the economic problems, the problems of the land and of the social emancipation of the population, the problems of education and so many others, to which we will find our own solutions."
 His government was generally welcomed by Burundians, although some Hutu UPRONA members felt they were underrepresented.
 The government did not have any control over matters of defence, foreign affairs, or technical assistance—these competencies being reserved to the Belgian Resident—though Rwagasore proclaimed his wish to reduce the role of the colonial administration in Burundi to one of consultative aid.
 His government pledged to incorporate opposition party members into the administration and supported a political union with Rwanda and Tanganyika, though he later suggested that he wanted an economic union with Tanganyika but no association with the ethnically polarised Rwanda.
 He also promised to address Hutu interests.
 However, UPRONA's victory caused considerable unrest among the nobility, with the Tare lineage perceiving Rwagasore's success as a takeover by the Bezi.
 Existing hostilities between the nobility escalated as a result of the elections.
 As a measure of reconciliation, Rwagasore appointed a Tare as Director of Tourism.
 The Belgian Resident in Burundi, Roberto Régnier, later claimed that Rwagasore planned to make several FC figures ambassadors or grant them other positions, though in an interview with the press in October the prime minister remained vague about the place of an opposition in the new regime.